friedawik/AutoSpot/README.md

 ## Getting Started

-To utilize the codes contained within this repository, make sure to check the respective folders for detailed instructions and requirements.
+To use the codes contained within this repository, make sure to check the respective folders for detailed instructions and requirements.
 Each section is tailored to guide you through the setup and execution of the methods for effective Image Analysis in autophagy research.

 Thank you for taking the time to explore AutoSpot.
-We hope you find this resource helpful in your research on autophagy analysis and image processing techniques.
+We hope you find this resource helpful in your research on autophagy and Atg8 dynamics.